wonderchang/adms/README.md

 This repo is for the class I attend in 2015 fall semester.

 * Class name: Analysis of Digital Music Signal
-* Professor: Wen Yu Su
+* Teacher: Wen Yu Su
 * Departemnt: NCKU CSIE

-The related code of the topic I studied will put in here, also the final project.
+The related code of the topic I studied will be put in here, also the final project.

 ## Topics I study

-### Sampling Theorem
+### Ex1: Sampling Theorem